 Tips for Making Mexican Corn Salad

+- Versatile & Delicious!
 This grilled corn salad can be enjoyed as is, or it can be eaten as a dip.
-It’s also great for topping nachos, tacos, and many other dishes!
+It’s also great for topping nachos, tacos, enchiladas, burritos, quesadillas, and many other dishes!

+- Make Ahead Friendly!
 This Mexican corn salad can be prepped in advance and eaten later.
 The corn doesn’t release much moisture, so you can snack on this for days!
+Just transfer it to an airtight container and place it in the refrigerator.
+It will stay fresh for up to 3-4 days.
+Make sure to give it a good stir before serving!

 How to Make Elote Mexican Corn Salad Video